tanakhcc/critic/README.md

 - create a mapping "content"-"present-in-inputs" like in multidiff

 This multi-diff will be used in collation, but also during reconciliation

+# TODOs - auto-indexing
+We need a way to call into kraken to use their already trained models
+- crate `pyo3` can do this

+# TODOs - versification
+## Layer 1 - Human-Readable to Order
+convert a String (1Kg 2:14) into the verse number in the scheme
+- this takes as config a list of books, with list of chapters, with nr of verses
+- maybe we can auto-derive this???
+    - it will be difficult to write out these lists beforehand
+    - humans only operate before layer1 (with hr-values)
+    - so if new verses are found later, they can simply be added at the next layer
+    - this does mean that human-readable <-> order is not trivial
+    - instead, it assumes BHS as a start, then maps individual inputs (e.g. PS 150:1) to individual new verse ids (i.e. a verse id that is larger then the largest verse ID in BHS)
+## Layer 2 - Order to universal verse id
+A bimap between the schemes order and BHSs order
+- `bimap` crate exists for this
+- take the identity by default
+- wir speichern dann das in der DB (lassen es den user angeben):
+    - "The content that BHS calls a-b is in this MS RIGHT AFTER what this MS calls verse c, which contains the same content as the verse also called c in BHS"

+# TODOs - import
+## WLC data
+- just parse, transform to our XML schema, dump as a single file

 # TODOs - Branches
 ## master